MetaboNet: The Largest Publicly Available Consolidated Dataset for Type 1 Diabetes Management: Discussion

 \section{Discussion}

 The MetaboNet dataset represents a significant step toward enabling large-scale, data-driven research in diabetes management, including but not limited to algorithm development and population-level analyses, with a large feature set.
-In this current version of MetaboNet (Metabonet 2026), 21 existing datasets were consolidated into a single, harmonized resource.
-A substantial portion of the dataset is publicly accessible for immediate download as a single file, while the remaining data must be obtained from the respective data owners through an application process.
-The DUA-governed datasets can be processed into the standardized MetaboNet format using our open-source pipeline.
+In this current version of MetaboNet (Metabonet 2026), 21 existing datasets were harmonized into a unified resource.
 Each independent dataset was originally collected for specific purposes and is therefore potentially subject to individual study biases.
 By consolidating these datasets, MetaboNet provides a more generalizable resource by capturing diverse subject profiles.
 Additionally, MetaboNet can help researchers save time and promote reproducible research by minimizing variability in data handling across independent studies.

-Dataset diversity is a key strength but also an area for continued development.
-Participants span a wide range of ages, BMIs, glycemic profiles, and other physiological measures, enabling analyses across heterogeneous populations.
-However, certain groups, particularly underrepresented ethnicities, remain less represented.
-Future efforts should aim to improve inclusivity and generalizability by targeting these populations.

-Handling temporal variability presents additional challenges.
-Participants may travel across time zones or follow irregular measurement schedules, which can introduce artifacts.
-Quality assurance procedures, such as resampling and filtering highly variable measurements within short intervals, help mitigate these issues.
-However, given the dataset’s large scale and its integration of multiple sources, each potentially pre-processed under different principles, some inconsistencies may remain.

-The scale of the MetaboNet dataset provides the opportunity not only to consolidate the results on traditional research problems in this context, such as blood glucose prediction, hypoglycemia forecasting, and meal detection algorithms \cite{TurksoySamadiFeng2016MealDetectionModule}, but also explore a wide range of new research questions.
-The dataset can support population-level analyses, enabling investigations of trends, variability, and subgroup differences across diverse patient profiles.

-Another potential application of MetaboNet is to improve existing diabetes management control paradigms.
-There is increasing interest in off-policy evaluation (OPE), which enables testing of novel automated insulin delivery strategies on retrospective data \cite{FuNorouziNachum2021BenchmarksDeepOPE}.
-OPE offers a cost-effective and efficient way to explore novel algorithmic approaches without posing risks to patients or relying on simulators.
-Promising directions for data-driven control algorithms that can be further explored using MetaboNet include Offline Reinforcement Learning (RL).
-Recent work suggests Offline RL may be a viable approach to training dosing controllers \cite{EmersonGuyMcConville2023OfflineRLSaferBG,ZhuLiGeorgiou2023OfflineDRLBasalInsulin}, and data diversity in the state-action space is an important aspect of building a high-quality training set for this purpose \cite{LevineKumarTucker2020OfflineRLTutorial}.
-To this end, MetaboNet is composed of data generated by multiple algorithms and control strategies, offering diversity in terms of recorded actions as well as patient states.